Arch Enemy: New project Black Earth (2016–2017)

-Will to Power (2017–2019)
+Will to Power (2016–2019)

 On 26 August 2016, it was announced that Arch Enemy was working on their tenth studio album which would be released in 2017.
 On 22 May 2017, the band revealed that the album would be entitled Will to Power, to be released on 8 September 2017 by Century Media Records.

 The first single, "The World Is Yours", was released on 14 July 2017, along with a music video that gained more than 1.1 million views on YouTube in the first two days.

 On 2 August 2017, the band announced a co-headlining North American tour with Trivium in fall 2017 with While She Sleeps and Fit for an Autopsy as support acts.

 In an October 2018 interview, Michael Amott announced that he has been "writing a little bit here and there" and has "a few new ideas" for the next Arch Enemy album.

 Covered in Blood (2019)

-On 18 January 2019, Arch Enemy released "Covered in Blood", a compilation album of songs covered over the years.
+On 18 January 2019, Arch Enemy released Covered in Blood, a compilation album of songs covered over the years.

-European tour and Deceivers (2020–present)
+European tour, Deceivers, and Jeff Loomis' departure (2020–2023)

 On 30 November 2020, Arch Enemy announced their participation in the European Siege Tour 2021 with Behemoth, Carcass and Unto Others (later postponed to 2022).
 On 21 October 2021, Arch Enemy premiered the music video for their new single "Deceiver, Deceiver".
-On 10 December 2021, they released a music video for another single, "House of Mirrors".
+On 9 December 2021, they released a music video for another single, "House of Mirrors".
 On 27 January 2022, Arch Enemy announced their eleventh album, entitled Deceivers, released on 12 August 2022 (originally announced for 29 July 2022, but later postponed).
 Along with the album announcement came the third single "Handshake with Hell", with yet another music video.
 The song was listed as Loudwire's "best metal/rock song" of 2022, after "We'll Be Back" by Megadeth.
-On 22 April 2022, the band announced the fourth single from the new album, "Sunset over the Empire", released on 20 May 2022, digitally and as a limited 7" vinyl with a B-side "The Judging Eyes", an instrumental remake of "You Will Know My Name" from 2014’s "War Eternal".
+On 22 April 2022, the band announced the fourth single from the new album, "Sunset over the Empire", released on 20 May 2022, digitally and as a limited 7" vinyl with a B-side "The Judging Eyes", an instrumental remake of "You Will Know My Name" from 2014’s War Eternal.
 On 11 July 2022, came the fifth single announcement - "In the Eye of the Storm", out on 14 July 2022.

+On 30 December 2023, Loomis left Arch Enemy on good terms to "enter a new chapter in [his] life."
+Joey Concepcion, who had previously filled in for Loomis for Arch Enemy's shows at Summer Breeze Open Air and Elbriot in 2018, was announced as his replacement.
+Concepcion's first tour with the band was the Deceivers Asia Tour which took place in April and May 2024, and was the final tour of the Deceivers album cycle.